 In addition to the standard clinical and educational supervision meetings, trainees have regular opportunities to reflect on on-call experiences and any other practical issues in a fortnightly On-call Supervision session facilitated by a consultant.
 Trainees also chair their own monthly “Junior-Senior Meeting”, attended by educational and medical managers, which seeks to swiftly address any problems trainees wish to raise.
 Trainees also have the opportunity to facilitate tutorials for undergraduate medical students during their rotation.

 There is a comprehensive teaching programme in Bedfordshire and Luton, which is held on Wednesday afternoons.
-This county-wide teaching programme is held centrally at Wrest Park and is structured to allow teams (comprising consultant, trainees and other team members) to host an afternoon of learning about a particular case and topic.
+This county-wide teaching programme is held currently online and is structured to allow teams (comprising consultant, trainees and other team members) to host an afternoon of learning about a particular case and topic.
 Our recent topics include The History of Psychiatry, Forensic Psychiatry Updates and Trainee Wellbeing and Reflective Practice.